-All:Ready is an ecosystem—a collective of 60 regional, cross-sector partners working together to ensure that all systems are ready to serve all of our kids on their journey to kindergarten and beyond.
+In 2018, a collective of regional, cross-sector partners came together to develop a vision for a regional early childhood network.
+The All:Ready Network was formed with a shared commitment to work together to ensure that all systems are ready to serve all of our kids on their journey to kindergarten and beyond.

 Poverty, racism and ableism create barriers to health and early childhood education.
 All:Ready is removing those barriers and building new models of care.
 We are not working to fix what is broken within—or accepting the limitations of—existing structures.
 We are working to co-create what is possible, so that race, class, and ability no longer predict families’ access to and use of quality early childhood supports and services.

-Embracing interdependence, we believe that change comes through active curiosity, continual learning, relationship-building, and shared responsibility.
+- We believe that change comes through active curiosity, continual learning, relationship building, and shared responsibility.